 Curriculum Provision for Years 7 and 8

-Currently students have four Maths lessons per week in Year 7 and five in Year 8, with home learning set once a week.
+Currently students have five Maths lessons per week in Year 7 and Year 8, with home learning set once a week.
 Over the two years we ensure that all students become fluent in the fundamentals of mathematics through varied and frequent practice; to ensure that they learn to reason mathematically by following a line of enquiry and to ensure that they can solve problems by applying their mathematics to a variety of routine and non-routine problems.
 The curriculum is split into several broad areas:

 • Proportion and Rates of Change